AOSC-Archive/aosc-wiki/developers/aosc-os-cadet-training/autobuild3.md

 # The `autobuild/defines` File

-The `autobuild/defines` *defines* most aspects of a package's build-time and install-time:
+`autobuild/defines` *defines* most aspects of a package's build-time and install-time:

 - Package Name
 - Package Version/Revision